The Sales University, Lion Glass Review 2026 — Legit?

 Pros and Cons

-- ✔ AI Virtual Sales Director offers 24/7 coaching, which is a unique differentiator from human-only coaching models
+- AI Virtual Sales Director offers 24/7 coaching, which is rare in sales training communities.

-- ✔ Job marketplace with real remote placement opportunities adds tangible career ROI beyond just learning
+- Job marketplace with remote placement opportunities adds tangible ROI beyond just education.

-- ✔ Comprehensive feature set: education, live coaching, tools, scripts, and career placement all in one subscription
+- Comprehensive feature set covering lessons, live coaching, tools, and career placement in one subscription.

-- ✔ Self-paced learning makes it accessible for members with varying schedules
+- Self-paced learning available for members with varying schedules.

-- ✘ Very small community of 203 members — limited peer network and discussion activity compared to larger groups
+- Very small community of 203 members — limits peer network and discussion activity.

-- ✘ Priced in GBP, which creates friction and perceived exclusivity for non-UK audiences
+- Priced in GBP, creating friction and perceived exclusivity for non-UK audiences.

-- ✘ 17% annual discount is weak compared to competitors offering 30–40% off yearly plans
+- 17% annual discount is weak compared to competitors offering 30–40% off.

-- ✘ No free trial offered despite the £50/month entry point
+- No free trial offered despite a relatively high price point.

 How Does The Sales University, Lion Glass Work?